Martchus/cpp-utilities/README.md

     * All Qt-related dependencies are generally only required for building with Qt GUI, e.g. Tag Editor and Password Manager can be built without Qt GUI.
 The libraries `c++utilities` and `tagparser` don't require Qt at all.
+* To run the binaries from the Windows terminal, you need to add the mingw-w64 libraries from the MSYS2 installation to the path, e.g. `$Env:PATH = "$Env:MSYS2_ROOT\mingw64\bin"`.
 * You can also easily install Qt Creator via MSYS2 using `pacman -S mingw-w64-x86_64-qt-creator`.
+In Qt Creator you can import the build configured via presets on the command-line as existing build.
+This also works for the MSVC build mentioned below.
+This way not much tinkering in the Qt Creator settings is required.
+I had to set the debugger path to use GDB, though.
 * You must *not* use the presets containing `mingw-w64` in their name as those are only intended for cross-compilation on Arch Linux.